Shakespeare’s Romans: Politics and Ethics in Julius Caesar and Coriolanus

 • In what ways do Shakespeare’s plays reinforce or differ from other Renaissance representations of Rome?
 Which issues does he call attention to, revise, or adapt in his retelling of Roman history?

 • How did artists portray Shakespeare’s characters in the centuries that followed the original staging of Julius Caesar and Coriolanus?
-What about these plays seems to have mattered most to subsequent audiences?
+Based on the sources in the essay, what about these plays mattered most to subsequent audiences?

 Shakespeare’s Sources